ccrocker72/AWS-Obsidian/Cloud Concepts.md

 - Only responsible for code and data, nothing else
 - Very cost-effective, only pay for the time code is running, VMs only run when there is code to be executed
 - Cold Starts is a side-effect of this setup (VMs take time to "spin up")
+## Types of Cloud Computing
+### SaaS (Software as a Service) - For Customers
+A product that is run and managed by the service provider.
+Don't worry about how the service is maintained.
+It just works and remains available (Gmail.
+Salesforce, Office365)
+### PaaS (Platform as a Service) - For Developers
+Focus on the deployment and management of your apps.
+Don't worry about provisioning, configuring or understanding the hardware or OS (Elastic Beanstalk, Heroku, Google App Engine)
+IaaS (Infrastructure as a Service) - For Admins
+The basic building blocks for cloud IT.
+Provides access to networking features, computers and data storage space.
+Don't worry about IT staff, data centers and hardware.
+(Microsoft Azure, AWS, Oracle Cloud)